Skip to content

 The event bridge

-A daemon module subscribes to controller events the same way platform modules do:
+A daemon Module subscribes to cluster events the same way every consumer does, through ctx.events():

 @Override